-At UC Merced we recognize, respect, and appreciate the vast and varying experiences and views of the differing individuals and groups in our community.
-We steadfastly uphold the concepts expressed in the University of California Diversity Statement, including, the definition of diversity as “the variety of personal experiences, values, and worldviews that arise from differences of culture and circumstance.
-Such differences include race, ethnicity, gender, age, religion, language, abilities / disabilities, neurodiversity, sexual orientation, gender identity, socioeconomic status, geographic region, and more.”
+At UC Merced we steadfastly uphold the concepts expressed in the University of California Diversity Statement including, “the variety of personal experiences, values, and worldviews that arise from differences of culture and circumstance.
+Such differences include race, ethnicity, gender, age, religion, language, abilities/disabilities, neurodiversity, sexual orientation, gender identity, socioeconomic status, geographic region, and more.”

-We affirm that a diverse campus furthers our mission to create, disseminate, and interpret knowledge and values.
+We affirm that a diverse campus furthers our mission to create, interpret, and disseminate knowledge and values.
 The manifold diversity of our community encourages each of us to reflect on intellectual and cultural orthodoxies, and thus stimulates the creativity at the heart of our academic mission as a research university.
+We take pride in serving a large population of first-generation college students, including the broad representation of background on our campus as a Hispanic (HSI), Minority (MSI) and Asian American and Native American Pacific Islander (AANAPISI) serving institution.
+As a common goal, we will work together to ensure all members of our academic community reflect the multiplicity of identities in our region.

-In demonstrating our commitment to diversity within our campus community, we foster the ability to thrive and lead in a complex world.
+Our commitment to diversity will foster our ability to thrive in a complex world.